-A senior executive at Chevron Australia Pty Ltd, Mr Beckett was responsible for the development of the Gorgon LNG and domestic gas project on Barrow Island, Western Australia.
-Prior to this, Mr Beckett was employed at Mobil in Australia and at BP in Australia and the United Kingdom.
+Mr Beckett was a senior executive at Chevron Australia Pty Ltd, and was responsible for the development of the Gorgon LNG and domestic gas project on Barrow Island, Western Australia.
+Prior to this, Mr Beckett was employed at Mobil in Australia and at BP in Australia and the United Kingdom (UK).

-Mr Beckett is a past Chair and director of the Australian Petroleum Production and Exploration Association (APPEA), past Chair of the CSIRO Energy and Transportation Sector Advisory Board, a past member of the WA Technology and Industry Advisory Council and a past member of the UWA Oceans Institute.
+Mr Beckett is a past Chair and director of the Australian Petroleum Production and Exploration Association (APPEA), a past Chair of the CSIRO Energy and Transportation Sector Advisory Board, a past director of Scitech WA, a past member of the Western Australian Technology and Industry Advisory Council, and a past member of the UWA Oceans Institute.

 Mr Beckett has a Master of Arts in Engineering from Cambridge University.
 He is a member of the Institution of Civil Engineers (UK), a fellow of the Australian Institute of Engineers and a graduate member of the Australian Institute of Company Directors.

-Mr Martin has over 30 years experience in the energy, utility and infrastructure sectors, having spent 25 years with the Australian Gas Light Company Limited (AGL), including five years as Chief Executive Officer and Managing Director.
-After leaving AGL, Mr Martin was the Chief Executive Officer of the infrastructure division of Challenger Financial Services Group and, subsequently, Managing Director of Murchison Metals Limited.
+Mr Martin has over 35 years’ experience in the energy, utility and infrastructure sectors, having spent 25 years with the Australian Gas Light Company Limited (AGL), including five years as Chief Executive Officer of the infrastructure division of Challenger Financial Services Group and, subsequently, Managing Director of Murchison Metals Limited.

 FTSE FAIM GAICD BMet (Uni of Newcastle, Hons1 + Uni Medal)

 Experience and expertise: Ms Goldsworthy is an experienced non-executive director and advisor on research, technology and innovation.
 Ms Goldsworthy has senior executive experience in manufacturing (steel), infrastructure, mining (iron ore, industrial minerals) and technology/innovation sectors.